The best things to do in Gastown are a great reflection of the area’s vagrant past and trendy, sophisticated present.

 1) Visit the Famous Steam Clock

-To do the Gastown Steam Clock right we recommend showing up 10 minutes before the top of the hour.
+As it is one of best free things to do in Gastown, to do the Gastown Steam Clock right we recommend showing up 10 minutes before the top of the hour.

 This will allow you to grab what will eventually become a valuable piece of real estate right next to the clock when it blows its top at the top of the hour.